RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## Other Commit Updates:

+### Update on 12-1-2022:
+* Made major revisions to the jupyter notebook and python code within the new files called "Analysis_Notebook_SIDIS_richcap.ipynb" and "makeROOT_epip_SIDIS_histos_new.py"
+    * This update is in effect as of the file for: Extra_Name = "Unfolding_Tests_V2_"
+    * The new code uses different naming schemes to save the histograms

 ### Update on 11-14-2022:
 * Moved all code to the work directory due to corrupted git file